HarveyHunt/tyled/README.md

 * **-s / --show:** When set, the generated image will be displayed upon completion.

 * **-v / --verbose:** Whether or not to display extra information during processing.

+* **-b / --brightness:** Increase or decrease the brightness of the generated image.
+Values about 1 will increase the brightness, values below will decrease.